Medically reviewed by Drugs.com. Last updated on Jan 6, 2022.

 - Premature birth.
-A baby born before 38 weeks may not be able to process bilirubin as quickly as full-term babies do.
-Also, he or she may feed less and have fewer bowel movements, resulting in less bilirubin eliminated through stool.
+A baby born before 38 weeks of gestation may not be able to process bilirubin as quickly as full-term babies do.
+Premature babies also may feed less and have fewer bowel movements, resulting in less bilirubin eliminated through stool.

 - Significant bruising during birth.
-If your newborn gets bruises from the delivery, he or she may have a higher level of bilirubin from the breakdown of more red blood cells.
+Newborns who become bruised during delivery gets bruises from the delivery may have higher levels of bilirubin from the breakdown of more red blood cells.

 - Blood type.
-If the mother's blood type is different from her baby's, the baby may have received antibodies through the placenta that cause his or her blood cells to break down more quickly.
+If the mother's blood type is different from her baby's, the baby may have received antibodies through the placenta that cause abnormally rapid breakdown of red blood cells.